DavidNash2024/Win32xx/samples/DDXDemo/Readme.txt

 DDXDemo Example
 ===============

-This sample program has a frame window which includes a Menu bar, Tool Bar and Status Bar, in which a modeless dialog is used as the client window of the frame.
+This sample program has a frame window which includes a menu bar, toolbar and status bar, in which a modeless dialog is used as the client window of the frame.
 It was adapted from the FormDocView sample program in the Win32++ release.